StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 HTTP keywords
 -------------

-Suricata has a more than 25 sticky buffer keywords to match on HTTP fields, covering most of the headers and the content.
+Suricata has more than 25 sticky buffer keywords to match on HTTP fields, covering most of the headers and the content.
 These last ones are interesting, specifically ``http.response_body`` that matches on the body of the response sent by the server.
 As described in the previous chapter, the content sent by the server can be on a compressed